 Our Medication Management Program in Fort Worth, Texas

 The most effective autism treatment programs use a variety of approaches and programs to help your child.
-At Camp Worth, our medical and behavioral health professionals work together.
+At Camp Worth, our medical staff and behavioral therapists work together.
 They can discuss and collaborate to find the right medication and treatment plan for your child.

 Medical professionals might prescribe medication to treat symptoms associated with autism spectrum disorders.
 They will typically also use behavior management therapies and counseling.
 Doctors might use a system called Medication Therapy Management, or MTM.
 The purpose of MTM is to make sure that any prescribed medications are working as effectively as possible.
 Your child’s team of professionals gathers data that they can then use to assess how well the medication is working.